MobilityData/gtfs-grading-scheme/scheme.md

 1. Go to the transit agency’s website and find the official route_type map (i.e. bus map, metro map, etc).
 Check if the route_short_name and/or the route_long_name are shown on the mapped route.
 Take a screenshot and store in the “Official reference” columns.
 2. Go to the transit agency’s website and find the official route_type timetable.
 Check if the route_short_name and/or route_long_name are displayed.
 Take a screenshot and store in the “Official reference” columns.
 3. Optional: Find an image of the vehicle’s headsign and see if the route_short_name and/or route_long_name are displayed.
 For third party evaluators, timebox the image search by 45 seconds.
 If no images are found, indicate “NA” in the “Official reference” columns.
 For agencies with access to the vehicles, primary photos of the vehicle’s headsigns are valid so long as the information being displayed is what is being displayed to the rider.
 Store images in the “Official reference” columns.
-4. Optional: Go to a stop located on the route in Google street view (by entering the coordinates of the stop or manually finding it) and check if the route_short_name and/or route_long_name are displayed.
+4. Optional: Go to a stop located on the route in street view (by entering the coordinates of the stop or manually finding it) and check if the route_short_name and/or route_long_name are displayed.
 Take a screenshot and store in the “Official reference” column.

 `route_color` and `route_text_color`
 1. Go to the transit agency’s website and find the official route_type map (i.e. bus map, metro map, etc), and the route stop schedule or timetable.
 Check if there are colors associated with the route, take a screenshot.
 Check if there is a contrast color for the route text (e.g. route_text_color).
 Take a screenshot and store in the “Official reference” column.